Deadline for applications: 14th October 2021, 11:59pm

 We encourage applications from BAME/PoC and/or LGBTQI+ candidates.

-Terms and Conditions
+Terms and Conditions:

 Please be aware that there is no step-free access in the building.

 The building is on four floors and there is no lift, so there is very limited disability/step-free access.
-We’re in the process of carrying out an access audit of the building but this will hopefully be complete by the end of 2021.
+We’re in the process of carrying out an access audit of the building but this will hopefully be completed by the end of 2021.